 Most truck stops have showers, although they usually charge non-truckers to use them.
 The fee is typically $12 to $15, but there's no reason your entire family cannot discreetly use the same shower stall one after the other.
 Especially in an emergency.

 If you're a member of the YMCA, you can use your national membership to access shower and bathroom facilities at any branch nationwide.
-Typically for up to a week at no additional charge.
+Typically for up to a week at each branch.

 The best communications solution is a satellite phone, but they're out of most people's price range.
 So, you're more likely to use what you have everyday: a cell phone and a land-line.